cpb-/yocto-cooker/README.md

 ctest -R <pattern> -V   # run tests matching "pattern" and show their verbose output
 ```

-Tests are written as a sequence of (chef-)-commands and checks to see whether
+Tests are written as a sequence of (cooker-)-commands and checks to see whether
 the expected result or output has been generated or not.

 The CMakeLists.txt in the test-folder contains the list of tests to be run.